In Malis Kidal, Former Rebels Enforce Law And Order - UrduPoint

 It is a crucial stopover between Mali and Algeria.

-When an insurrection broke out in 2012, the region was one of the first in Mali to fall into the hands of the rebels, both separatists and Salafists.
+When an insurrection broke out in 2012, the region was one of the first in Mali to fall into the hands of the rebels, both separatists.

 It was taken over by the CMA in 2013 following military intervention by France, and has remained in their hands despite a 2014 attempt by the Malian army to regain control.